LNL polycategories and doctrines of linear logic: Unifying universality

 Similarly, we can define a general notion of limit that encompasses all four cases.
 In fact, we can define a general notion that encompasses both universal morphisms \emph{and} (weighted) limits and colimits!

-\begin{defn} An \textbf{abstract cone} is a small entries-only \lnl polycategory $\cC$ equipped with a specified signed object $K$ called the \textbf{vertex}, such that $\cC(\Phi)$ is empty if $\Phi$ contains any copies of $K\D$ or contains more than one copy of $K$, except that $\cC(K\D,K)=\{1_K\}$.
+\begin{defi} An \textbf{abstract cone} is a small entries-only \lnl polycategory $\cC$ equipped with a specified signed object $K$ called the \textbf{vertex}, such that $\cC(\Phi)$ is empty if $\Phi$ contains any copies of $K\D$ or contains more than one copy of $K$, except that $\cC(K\D,K)=\{1_K\}$.
 Nonidentity morphisms containing $K$ (necessarily exactly once) are called \textbf{abstract projections}, while morphisms not containing $K$ are called \textbf{abstract transitions}.
 Note that no two abstract projections can be composable.
-The \textbf{reduct} of an abstract cone is its subcategory $\cC'$ obtained by removing the underlying object of $K$, its identity morphism, and all the abstract projections.
+The \textbf{reduct} of an abstract cone is its sub-\lnl-polycategory obtained by removing the underlying object of $K$, its identity morphism, and all the abstract projections; we denote this by $\reduct{\cC}$.